akshayakumar/CiscoHackathon/README.md

 4)	Security

 	4a) Cisco Umbrella
 						Cisco Umbrella & Investigate API lets us configure the secure cloud & investigate about specific URL/ Hash for security health/ catetgory etc.

-				Use Cases:
+			Umbrella Use Cases:
 				•	Publish list of sites visited in Cisco Spark room
 				•	Create Spark Bot to query Security score/Health / Category of Specific URL –
 				•	Add information from other sites like VirusTotal using the free API in addition to Umbrella/ Investigate API